-Hence, for your convenience we recommend you to use the WP Debugging tool available free to download and use in WordPress Directory.
+Hence, for your convenience, we recommend you use the WP Debugging tool available free to download and use in WordPress Directory.

 WP Debugging is an Open source software developed by Andy Fragen.
 When you successfully install and activate the plugin, at that moment it starts working.

 The plugin will set the following debug constants in wp-config.php by default, and the default constants will be automatically removed after removing or uninstalling the plugin.